 Denominations :Notes: 5 – 100 EUR.
 Coins: 1-2 EUR, 5-50 cents

 Other currencies accepted: Good news here because Montenegro has the Euro!
 However, that in itself is no good if you’re traveling solely around the Balkans, as it’s one of only a few countries that have this continent-wide currency!
 Despite that, some places will accept other currencies, such as Dollars.
 It’s a handy idea to have low denominations of Euros on you for rural areas and markets.
 However, you can change any larger denominations when you leave the country in most other Balkan states.

 How To Tip In Montenegro

-The major tourist hotspots such as Kotor Bay are opening up to the idea of tipping, so you will find a tipping culture in Montenegro much more than some of the other countries around it.
+The major tourist hotspots, such as Kotor Bay, are opening up to the idea of tipping so that you will find a tipping culture in Montenegro much more than some of the other countries around it.
 Despite that, it’s not mandatory, and you’ll not be cursed if you decide not to do so!
 It really depends on whether you feel the service you received is worthy or not, and if so, it’s a good rule of thumb to go up to 10% of the bill price as a tip.

 If you visit some of the larger restaurants in the main tourist resorts, perhaps a more upmarket choice, you may find that a service charge is placed on your bill.
 In this case, the tip has already been decided for you, and you don’t need to think about whether or not to leave one.

-The same advice as to the other Balkan countries really goes in Montenegro too, so if you want to tip a tour guide for a job well done, you should think about anything between 5-10% of the tour costs you in the first place.
+The same advice as the other Balkan countries goes in Montenegro too, so if you want to tip a tour guide for a job well done, you should think about anything between 5-10% of the tour costs you in the first place.
 However, this isn’t expected by any means and will be accepted with grace.

 Taxis don’t require tips per se, but you can simply round it up to the nearest Euro if you want to leave a small tip as a thank you.